 Amplidiag® Viral GE identifies the five clinically most important enteric viruses rapidly from a single stool sample, and the test covers all clinically relevant subgroups.
 The sample material is total nucleic acid extracted from a stool.
 While rotavirus, astrovirus, and adenovirus are the predominant causes of gastroenteritis in children less than five years old, norovirus and sapovirus cause diarrhea in patients of all ages.
 This comprehensive test allows you to screen relevant viral pathogens at once, without parallel or subsequent testing.

-- Norovirus GI and GII
+- Norovirus GI

 - Rotavirus A